karatelabs/karate/karate-robot/README.md

 `click('{^:4}Me')` | the fourth control (any type) where the name *contains*: `Me`

 Use a tool like [Inspect.exe](https://docs.microsoft.com/en-us/windows/win32/winauto/inspect-objects) to identify the properties needed for automation from an application window.

+The [control "type"](https://docs.microsoft.com/en-us/windows/win32/winauto/uiauto-controltypesoverview) is not case-sensititive.
+Examples are `edit`, `button` and `checkbox`.
+The complete list of types can be [found here](src/main/java/com/intuit/karate/robot/win/ControlType.java).
+You don't have to rely on the `LocalizedControlType` shown in tools such as "Inspect.exe" because Karate uses the `ControlType`.

+Similarly, the "class name" is not case-sensitive.
+This can be useful in some cases, for example in Delphi you can use values such as `TScrollBox` and `TEdit`.

 ### Calculator Example